K. K. Chettur: Career

 After university, during which he took an MA, Chettur entered the Indian Civil Service on 5 March 1925, serving in the Indian Audit Department.
 From October 1930 to April 1933, he was posted as a currency officer in Rangoon (now Yangon), the capital of British Burma (now Myanmar) and then a province of British India.
 From 1933 until May 1937, he served in the same role in Calcutta (now Kolkata) before being posted to the Finance Department of the Government of India as an under-secretary.
 He was promoted to deputy secretary (ex-officio) in April 1940 and to deputy secretary in the Commerce Department in August 1944.
 Following India's independence in August 1947, he rose to the officiating rank of a Secretary in the Commerce Department.

-In March 1950, Chettur was posted to Tokyo as the Indian Political Representative in Japan and Head of the Indian Liaison Mission.
-On 28 April 1952, following India's official peace treaty with Japan, he was appointed as India's first Ambassador to Japan, and served in that role until 25 July 1952, when he was appointed Ambassador to Burma.
+From 8 March 1950, Chettur was posted to Tokyo as the Head of the Indian Liaison Mission and Political Representative of India with the Supreme Commander Allied Powers (SCAP), in which capacity he held the personal rank of a Minister.
+He was promoted to the rank of Ambassador on 24 November 1951.
+On 28 April 1952, following India's official peace treaty with Japan, he was appointed India's first Ambassador to Japan, with effect from 7 May 1952, and served in that role until 25 July 1952, when he was appointed Ambassador to Burma.
 In September 1954, he was appointed as Ambassador to Belgium, formally retiring from government service on his 55th birthday, but continuing to serve as Ambassador to Belgium.
 Just over a month later, while playing golf, he succumbed to a sudden heart attack in Brussels on 29 April 1956.